cr3mov/writeups/seccon23-rev-perfect-blu/index.md

 There are 96 clips and all of them have some buttons.

 Within that menu, I reviewed each stream and identified the `und` stream which appeared to store the bytecode.
-When I double-clicked on it, the menu with buttons opened up and I saw a lot of buttons and the disasm of the code that they were doing:
+When I double-clicked on it, the menu with buttons opened up and I saw a lot of buttons and the disassembly of the code that they were doing:

 ![4](./img/4.png)